-In this post we’ll cover some of London points of interest and top activities in London, if you’re planning a trip, this is a good place to start!
+In this post, we’ll cover some of the places of interest in London, if you’re planning a trip, this is a good place to start!

-Being one of the top destinations in the world, the top tourist attractions in London draw more than 15 million visitors every year.
+Being one of the top destinations in the world, the top London tourist attractions draw more than 15 million visitors every year.
 Britain’s Capital is one of the most vibrant and diverse cities in the world with unlimited entertainment and leisure.

 Not only London is famous for its taste in music but also is such a colorful mix of different cultures and ethnicities.
 Today, the City is England’s financial focus and considered as the base camp of vast numbers of the world’s biggest banks.
 It is also the perfect capital to find a last minute break!

 The western part of the City is also home to numerous intriguing attractions.
 In case you’re wondering, don’t rush yourself through this part of the region – you may miss some excellent places in London.

 If you are still unsure of what to do in London, think no more.
 From royal castles to the parliament, from art galleries to the exotic Ferris wheel, you could never have enough days for unique things to see and do.
 Another quick fact you should know about is that most places are free to visit and so you’ll find many cheap things to do in London.

 Here are some of the best things to do in London you need to know about.